-Also in partnership with the Hemlock Initiative, we conducted an inoculative release of 1,050 silver fly (Leucopis piniperda) predatory biocontrol agents in the Lick Brook Natural Area in the spring of 2020.
+Also in partnership with the Hemlock Initiative, we conducted an inoculative release of 1,050 silver fly (Lecotaraxis piniperda) predatory biocontrol agents in the Lick Brook Natural Area in the spring of 2020.
+We then conducted a release of a predatory beetle, Laricobius nigrinis and the silver fly in the fall of 2022 and spring of 2023 respectively, in the Fall Creek Valley Natural Area.
 By providing an integrated pesticide treatment and biocontrol strategy, the effort should allow biocontrol populations to develop with healthy hemlock trees to remain, both spatially and temporally, aiding in the long-term success for biocontrol predators to build up in the environment and provide a long-term conservation solution for our hemlock forests.

 In 2017, Cornell Botanic Gardens was awarded a New York State Department of Environmental Conservation Invasive Species Control Rapid Response Grant to administer a second treatment on many hemlock trees in our natural areas, treat newly infested trees, and collaborate with the NYS Hemlock Initiative to study the effectiveness of using biocontrol agents.
 Read more in this Cornell Chronicle article.